dotnet/docs/docs/architecture/microservices/net-core-net-framework-containers/net-framework-container-scenarios.md

 ## Porting existing ASP.NET application to .NET 6

 .NET Core is a revolutionary step forward from .NET Framework.
-It offers a host of advantages over .NET Framework across the board from productivity to performance, from cross-platform support to developer satisfaction.
-If you are using .NET Framework and planning to migrate your application to .NET Core and later to .NET 6, then refer to this guide [Porting Existing ASP.NET Apps to .NET Core](https://docs.microsoft.com/dotnet/architecture/porting-existing-aspnet-apps/).
+It offers a host of advantages over .NET Framework across the board from productivity to performance, and from cross-platform support to developer satisfaction.
+If you are using .NET Framework and planning to migrate your application to .NET Core or .NET 6, see [Porting Existing ASP.NET Apps to .NET Core](../../porting-existing-aspnet-apps/index.md).

 ### Additional resources